open-mmlab/mmengine/docs/en/tutorials/optim_wrapper.md

 In previous tutorials of [runner](./runner.md) and [model](./model.md), we have more or less mentioned the concept of `OptimWrapper`, but we have not introduced why we need it and what are the advantages of `OptimWrapper` compared to Pytorch's native optimizer.
 In this tutorial, we will help you understand the advantages and demonstrate how to use the wrapper.

-As its name suggests, `OptimWrapper` is a high-level abstraction of Pytorch's native optimizer, which provides a unified set of interfaces while adding more functionality.
-OptimWrapper supports different training strategies, including mixed precision training, gradient accumulation, and gradient norm clips.
-We can choose the appropriate training strategy according to our needs.
-OptimWrapper also defines a standard parameter update process, based on which users can switch between different training strategies for the same set of code.
+As its name suggests, `OptimWrapper` is a high-level abstraction of PyTorch's native optimizer, which provides a unified set of interfaces while adding more functionality. `OptimWrapper` supports different training strategies, including mixed precision training, gradient accumulation, and gradient clipping.
+We can choose the appropriate training strategy according to our needs. `OptimWrapper` also defines a standard process for parameter updating based on which users can switch between different training strategies for the same set of code.

 ## OptimWrapper vs Optimizer